Email is embedded into the everyday lives of U.S. adults.

 - Watch out for misplaced punctuation “n.caldwell” or “nc.aldwell”

 - Don’t click on a link from a company you don’t do business with or don’t expect any correspondence from.

 - When it doubt, use a tool like Virus Total to check if anti-virus engines have recorded the URL as malicious.

 3. Use Email-Security Tools

 Email spam filtering and anti-virus help make your email more secure, but you need to keep them up-to-date.
 Enable automatic updates both for your security tools and your email application if you’re using a desktop version.
 Don’t forget to keep your mobile email app current as well.

-Don't sign up for personal accounts, such as social media and shopping accounts, with your work email.
-To protect your personal email, it's also a good idea to create a separate account for purposes like subscribing to news lists, accessing gated content, and receiving merchant updates.
+The fewer groups, lists, or sites that have your work email info, the better.
+It’s also important to keep your personal accounts as safe as possible.
+To better protect your personal email, icreate a separate account for purposes like subscribing to news lists, accessing gated content, and receiving merchant updates.

 Your email can be intercepted during transmission.
 Don’t email anything containing sensitive or confidential data.
 Instead, use a secure, encrypted file-sharing service.

 These are basic actions that all individuals can take to protect their email.
 Organizations should include these and other best practices in their cybersecurity awareness training program.

-At the organizational level, a holistic cybersecurity plan should include other strategies like using more advanced email tools and threat detection and response, but even simple things that each end user does at the personal level can go a long way in keeping data secure.
+At the organizational level, a holistic cybersecurity plan should include other strategies like using more advanced email tools and threat detection and response, along with effective teaching materials to keep employees on guard, but even simple things that each end user does at the personal level can go a long way in keeping data secure.